pravega/pravega/documentation/src/docs/controller-service.md

  choosing the appropriate policy and supplying their desired values.

 #### Stream State
- The stream state is saved as StateRecord in the metadata table.
-It describes the state of the stream like active or sealed and whenever stream goes through a transition in its lifecycle, the state also describes the transition.
+ The Stream state is saved as StateRecord in the metadata table.
+It describes the state of the Stream like active or sealed and whenever Stream goes through a transition in its lifecycle, the state also describes the transition.
 StateRecord has an enumerator with values from *creating, active, updating, scaling, truncating, sealing,* and *sealed* representating each of the various states and state transitions.
 Once _active_, a Stream transition between performing a specific operation and remains _active_ until it is sealed.
 A transition map is